brian220/PyTorch-YOLOv3/README.md

 And I add some functions that can make it more easily training on the SVHN dataset.
 <br />
 #### WHAT I HAVE DONE:
 * In `constructData.py`
-Read the trainning data from the .mat file of the SVHN dataset and convert it to the format that can trained by the YOLOv3,
+Read the trainning data from the .mat file of the SVHN dataset,
+convert it to the format that can trained by the YOLOv3,
-each line define a bounding box in `<calss number> <x_center> <y_center> <width> <height>`, the coordinates is scaled between `[0, 1]`
+each line define a bounding box in `<calss number> <x_center> <y_center> <width> <height>`, the coordinates is scaled between `[0, 1]`,
 the image `data/custom/images/1.png` has the label path `data/custom/labels/1.txt`

 * In `parseJson.py`